cilium/cilium/Documentation/contributing/testing/ci.rst

       issue.
 It's much more difficult to debug these without context around the PR and the changes it introduced.
 When creating an issue for a PR flake, include a description of the code change, the PR, or the diff.
-If it isn't related to the PR, then it should already happen in master, and a new issue isn't needed.
+If it isn't related to the PR, then it should already happen in the ``main`` branch, and a new issue isn't needed.

 #.
 Edit the description of the Jenkins build to mark it as triaged.
 This will
    exclude it from future jenkins-failures.sh output.